The New MoonSwatch Mission To Neptune Moonshine Gold Watch Is Here

 Naturally, being a Moonshine Gold watch, the chronograph also features a second needle plated using recycled gold sourced from a certified refinery that has worked in partnership with Swatch for the project.
 And to add to the lunar connection, each watch sold will come with a certificate to confirm that the second needle was indeed crafted under the spell of a full moon.
 The jury’s out on whether any lycanthrope abilities are conferred to the wearer, though.

 With that said, expect strong demand for the MoonSwatch Mission to Neptune Moonshine Gold watch, as in the case with its predecessors, this limited-edition design will only be sold for approximately one day.
-You can purchase yours on August 30 across all Swatch boutiques globally for MYR 1,260 (HKD 2,124 approx.), if the odds are in your favour.
+You can purchase yours on August 30 across all Swatch boutiques globally for MYR 1,260 (INR 22,402 approx.), if the odds are in your favour.

 Feature and hero image credits: Swatch/Instagram